- Opal Rings

 Grading Opal by Size

 Is bigger best?
-Not necessarily in Opal.
-Some small Opals have the best of the above so therefore can be expensive.
-The larger the Opal, the rarity it will be to be a brilliant Red, but you will find one here available for sale.
+Not necessarily in opal.
+Some small opals have the best of the above so therefore can be expensive.
+The larger the opal, the rarity it will be to be a brilliant red, and you may find one here available for sale.
 Opals don’t ‘come’ in all shapes and sizes as they are mined in the rough.
-It is only the expert cutter who knows what to look for when seeing the rough, and then works his magic to the final stage of cutting the Opal so that the end result is the best to show off the Opal.
+It is only the expert cutter who knows what to look for when seeing the rough, and then works his magic to the final stage of cutting the opal so that the end result is the best to show off the opal.